dannystaple/python-tile-racer/README.md

 Update then updates the players map_rect based on the speed vector, and then does the check points.

 The code finally calls the start_game function to set the variables up.

+## Game License

+CC 1.0 Universal
+I encourage pull requests with features and discussion.

+## Acknowledgements

+Tileset and car images come from the Racing pack at [kenney.nl](https://kenney.nl/assets/racing-pack).
+These are covered by the CC 1.0 Universal license.